miguejuarz/miguejuarz/README.md

 - 👋 Hi, I’m Miguel Juarez
 - 👀 I’m interested in web delevopment front-end and back-end technologies.
-- 🌱 I’m currently learning React.js, Laravel
+- 🌱 I’m currently learning to build fullstack React apps!
 - 💞️ I’m looking to collaborate on exciting web projects
-- 📫 How to reach me [juarezmmiguel@gmail.com](mailto:juarezmmiguel@gmail.com).
+- 📫 How to reach me [Linkedin](https://www.linkedin.com/in/miguel-mendoza-637173236/).

 <!---
 miguejuarz/miguejuarz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.